 Volunteering to be a Classroom Helper (formerly Parent Representative) in your child’s classroom is a great way to get to know other families and contribute in a meaningful way to the King Open community.

 Being a classroom helper can mean different things in different classrooms.
 Teachers are happy to have any help you are able to provide.
 Our goal is to build a strong King Open community — by making sure that people feel welcome, by sharing information about school events with families, and serving as a resource for families when they have questions.

 - Meet with the teachers at the beginning of the school year

-- At the beginning of the year, make a list of families in your classroom, and make sure that each family has one.
-Sample Class Directory Template
+- Create a list of families in your classroom with contact information Sample Class Directory Template

-- Remind parents of class events and make sure that each family can attend
+- Remind parents/guardians of school events and encourage each family to attend

 - Send out announcements to the class via email, text, or phone